sc18zs/csci596_final_project/README.md

 ## Deliverables
 - Optimized MD program addressing memory access inefficiencies.
 - Reduced communication overhead with an improved parallel framework.
 - Balanced load distribution across processing units to enhance performance.
+With load balancing, idle time should be reduced and efficiency of the overall simulation is improved, utilizing the CPU resources more evenly.
+It also allows the system to adapt to changes, such as varying numbers of atoms or computational challenges.